soliditybank/ultra/README.md

   $ php -S localhost:9999

 ## IMPORTANT
-Your address must be funded with enough Ether to cover the transaction fee.
+Your address must be funded with enough ether to cover the network fee.

 ## FROM ANY DEVICE (e.g. your phone):
 Step 3.
 Go to https://soliditybank.com/ultra and scan the QR.
 Or copy/paste the signature.